Yuanyun-Yong/Help-Green-Our-Uni/README.md

   - How much more trash to go
    - Note that the total amount of trash is the total amount of trash (general waste) the university creates every year
   - How many people have sorted the trash
-  - How much money (and time) has been spent on sorting the trash
+  - How much money (and time) has been spent on sorting the trash so far (Maybe, maybe not)
+  - Highest score so far
+  - Current score of the user
-  -
+  - Timer
 - Probably combine the two ideas together???
 */